sjbiaga/pisc/README.md

 Lines starting with a hash `#` character are (line) comments.
 Blank lines are ignored.
 Lines starting with an `@` character are intermixed as `Scala` code.
-Lines ending with backslash continue the previous line (folding from the empty string).
+Lines ending with backslash continue the previous line empty string).

 Summation (`CHOICE`) has lower precedence than composition (`PARALLEL`).